ThomasRochefortB/open-agentinstruct/README.md

     --model_args pretrained=HuggingFaceTB/SmolLM-135M \
     --tasks mmlu \
     --num_fewshot 5 \
-    --device cuda:0 \
+    --device cuda \
     --batch_size auto \
     --output_path results
     ```

 ## Project Structure

-The main script to generate datasets using the open-agentinstruct workflow is in `gen_data.py`
+- The main script to generate datasets using the open-agentinstruct workflow is in `gen_data.py`

-The `agents/`  folder holds:
+- The `agents/` folder holds:
     - `content_gen_agents.json` : The prompts defining the content transformation agents for the various tasks
     - `instruction_gen_agents.json` : The prompts defining the instruction generation agents for the various tasks
     - `content_transformation.py` : The code for the content transformation agent
     - `instruction_generation.py` : The code for the instruction generation agent
     - `instruction_refinement.py` : The code for the instruction refinement agent

-The benchmarks/ folder holds:
+- The `utils/` folder holds:

-- The bash script using
+- The `data/` folder holds: